fredlcore/BSB-LAN/BSB_LAN/custom_functions/README.md

 ## Modbus_Interface

 This set of scripts enable BSB-LAN to be accessed via Modbus.
 Parameters can be read and written.
 However, take note that no data type conversion takes place in this script, so only unsigned 16-bit integer values will be transmitted correctly.
 All other kinds of data types will have to be encoded/decoded accordingly.
+If you can live with sending/receiving temperature values with their decimal places removed, you can use this script for example to set setpoint temperatures, query outside temperatures or change operation modes without having to worry about conversions.

 ## Send_NTP_time_to_heater